-In 2014, Bronx-Lebanon received full accreditation from the Joint Commission, the leading accrediting authority for hospitals in the nation, and recognition by it as a top performer on key quality measures.® Bronx-Lebanon’s medical school affiliation with the Icahn School of Medicine at Mount Sinai and clinical collaboration with the Mount Sinai Health System, as well as 15 accredited residency and fellowship programs, are strong indicators of its medical excellence.
-A federal grant of $2.1 Million (over five years) is also providing enhanced training for future primary care physicians.
+In 2021, BronxCare Health System received full accreditation from the Joint Commission, the leading accrediting authority for hospitals in the nation.
+Its medical school affiliation with the Icahn School of Medicine at Mount Sinai and Clinical Collaboration with the Mount Sinai Health System, as well as 16 accredited residency and fellowship programs, are strong indicators of excellence.
+BronxCare’s outpatient practices are also certified as a Level Three Patient-Centered Medical Home (the highest designation) by the National Committee for Quality Assurance (NCQA).

 During the beginning of the COVID-19 pandemic to the present, BronxCare has devoted its efforts to ensuring the highest level of care and safety to patients, employees, and the community.
 The COVID-19 pandemic presented a challenge, and BronxCare’s nurses, physicians, and employees responded to it with heroism, resilience, and success, while also providing a full range of medical services to the non-COVID patient population.
 Comprehensive COVID-19 testing and vaccination programs were also implemented at numerous locations throughout the BronxCare Campus to address the needs of employees, patients, and the community.

 As an engine for positive change, BronxCare has infused more than $300 million into the Bronx economy, including a 10,000 square foot state-of-the-art Cancer Care Facility, Linear Accelerator, Health and Wellness Center for outpatient care, BronxCare Life Recovery Center for chemical dependency services, Interventional Radiology Suite, and numerous other capital projects.